 -Joe Talbot, former CMA President and Chairman of the Board

-will be nesting in trees before I do anything for the Country Music
+nesting in trees before I do anything for the Country Music

 In 1958, with ELVIS PRESLEY firmly established as the King of Rock ‘n' Roll, rebellious rock's disc jockeys, seeing the need for organization amid the chaos, held court at what became the genre's first annual convention.